Policy Improvement using Language Feedback Models

-\paragraph{Efficiently learning a language feedback model.} While Eq~\eqref{eq:naive_feedback} is a reasonable procedure for using LLM feedback to improve the policy, it requires calling LLMs at each step during policy improvement.
+\paragraph{Efficiently learning a language feedback model.} While the previously described naive learning is a reasonable procedure for using LLM feedback to improve the policy, it requires calling LLMs at each step during policy improvement.
 This is prohibitively expensive both in terms of query cost, because LLMs capable of giving desirable feedback are expensive to run, and training time, because generating feedback using large LLMs is slow.
-Instead of using the LLM at each step, we make a modification to the procedure in Eq~\eqref{eq:naive_feedback} to collect LLM feedback over long horizons in batch~\cite{pmlr-v232-colas23a} in order to train a small and cost-effective language feedback model.
+Instead of using the LLM at each step, we make a modification to collect LLM feedback over long horizons in batch~\cite{pmlr-v232-colas23a} in order to train a small and cost-effective language feedback model.

 First, for instructions $\{\instruction^{(1)}, \instruction^{(2)},\ldots\}$ we roll out the base policy $\policy_\theta$ to collect a set of trajectories $\{\traj_1, \traj_2, \ldots\}$ consisting of verbalized observations and actions taken: $\traj_i = \{ \verbalized^{(i)}_1 \policy (\instruction^{(i)}, \verbalized^{(i)}_1), \verbalized^{(i)}_2 \policy (\instruction^{(i)}, \verbalized^{(i)}_2), \ldots \}$.
 For each $\traj_i$, we prompt the LLM for feedback on which steps were productive in achieving the instruction $\instruction^{(i)}$.
 Table~\ref{tab:prompts}'s~\methodOurs~row shows an example of requesting feedback from GPT-4 on a rollout in ALFWorld, which is an instruction following benchmark in verbalized 3D kitchens.
 This LLM feedback is then parsed to identify the precise steps in which the base policy $\policy_\theta$ took a productive action towards achieving the goals outlined in the instruction.
 The set of desirable behaviour is compiled into a dataset $\feedbackdataset$.
 Let $\feedbacklabel = \llmmethod(\instruction, \verbalized, \action)$ denote the feedback given by the LLM for the instructions $x$, observations $\verbalized$, and action $\action$.
-We use the dataset $\feedbackdataset = \{\instruction^{(i)}, \verbalized, \action, \feedbacklabel \forall \verbalized, \action \in \traj_i \forall \instruction^{(i)}, \traj_i \}$ to train a small~\methodname~$\feedbackmodel$.
+We use the dataset $\feedbackdataset = \{\instruction^{(i)}, \verbalized, \action, \feedbacklabel \forall \verbalized, \action \in \traj_i \forall \instruction^{(i)}, \traj_i \}$ to train a small~\methodname~$\feedbackmodel$: